aws/mynah-ui/docs/CONFIG.md

         label: string;
         value: string;
     }>;
+    tabBarButtons?: TabBarMainAction[]; // Tab bar buttons will be shown on the right of the tab
     maxUserInput: number; // max number of chars for the input field
     autoFocus: boolean; // auto focuses to input panel after every action
     maxTabs: number; // set 1 to hide tabs panel